baturalpguven/AI-Driven-Furniture-Assembly-Tracking-System/README.md

 # My Amazing Assembly Furniture (MAAF)

+Term project for 3D data collection using Intel Realsense stereo cameras and ROS system to understand furniture assembly by analyzing human actions and mistake detection.

 ## Project Overview
 MAAF is designed to detect furniture assembly actions and identify any mistakes in the process.
 This project offers two distinct solutions: